-The proposals should include at least three different demonstrators from different sectors that clearly show the advantage of soft robotics in the context of some chosen application soft robotics concerns the design, control, and fabrication of robots composed of compliant materials, instead of rigid links.
-Hence such robots can be composed of rigid parts linked by compliant links scenarios.
+The proposals should include at least three different demonstrators from different sectors that clearly show the advantage of soft robotics in the context of some chosen application scenarios.
 The objective is to develop and disseminate general purpose tools and systems, therefore the results should not be limited to the demonstration scenarios selected in the proposals to demonstrate the technological progress.